 When you rent your bike, you’ll agree to a day to return your bike with the company.
 If you don’t return it within this time or return it damaged or altered, you’ll be liable to pay or lose your deposit.

 Buying a bike for your Vietnam motorcycle trip is another way of doing things.
 While it’s less common than renting, buying a motorcycle does have its own advantages, especially if you’re going to be in the country for longer than a month.

 Firstly, buying a bike is generally more expensive than renting one, especially if you want something that won’t malfunction half a mile down the road.
 The exact cost of buying a motorcycle can vary hugely, depending on the make, model and age of the bike.
-You can buy brand new bikes from most major cities in Vietnam, but the high cost coupled with the logistics of getting it out of the country doesn’t make it the most cost-effective choice.
+You can buy brand-new bikes from most major cities in Vietnam, but the high cost coupled with the logistics of getting them out of the country doesn’t make it the most cost-effective choice.

 On the other hand, buying a second-hand bike can be pretty affordable.
 Depending on the type of bike you choose, you can usually buy a secondhand one for as little as 7,000,000 VND.